Where Can't Americans Travel? (2026 Update)

 Americans cannot travel to North Korea.
 It is the only country where U.S. law prohibits using an American passport.

 Cuba requires travel through licensed operators for approved categories.
-Twenty-two countries have Level 4 “Do Not Travel” advisories as of February 2026, including Russia, Iran, Syria, and Ukraine.
+Twenty-one countries have Level 4 “Do Not Travel” advisories as of March 2026, including Russia, Iran, Syria, and Ukraine.

-U.S. passport holders can visit nearly 180 destinations visa-free or with visa-on-arrival, according to 2026 Henley Passport Index data.
-Rustic Pathways runs programs in 38 safe countries (no Level 4), backed by 43 years of student travel operations.
+Rustic Pathways runs programs in 38 countries, none with a Level 4 advisory, backed by 43 years of student travel operations.

 Quick Reference: Where Americans Face Travel Restrictions